Listing assets

 After uploading all of the photos in a room, you can convert those that have a single asset to be listed into assets, ONLY when each photo represents a single asset.
 In those cases, this will save lots of time.

-Click on the photo to open it:
+Click the photo to open it:

 A photo